Youth Soccer Travel Teams (Grades 3-6)

 Youth Soccer Travel Teams are offered in both Spring and Fall, the Travel program is for children in grades 3-6 and is composed of four divisions for each gender: Grade 3, Grade 4, Grade 5 and Grade 6.

 - training sessions run by Scorpions coaches,

 - team practices run by team coaches, and

 - games on Saturdays with an equal number of home and away games.

 Travel divisions are grade-based.
 WYS travel teams play in the BAYS league.
 BAYS has grade-based divisions for 2020/2021.
 What does this mean?
 Simply this: player grade=player division.
 For example, a girl player entering grade 3 in Fall 2020 will be in the Girls Grade 3 Division.

-The first game of the Fall 2020 season is currently scheduled for Saturday, September 12th..
+The date of the first game of the Spring 2021 season is pending.

 In an ideal world, every player who plays in the Fall would also play in the Spring and no changes would need to be made to any team from the Fall.
 Unfortunately the number of players that play in the Spring is generally fewer than the previous Fall.
 For this reason, we sometimes have to adjust the number of teams.